SmithSamuelM/Papers/whitepapers/kram.md

         `xdt` is the exchange starting datetime.
         `rdt` is the current receiver's datetime stamp.
         + When the message type, `t` field is `xip`, set `xdt` to its datetime `dt` field.
-        + Otherwise, fetch any existing cache entry with a matching `AID.XID` and copy its `xdt` value
+        + When the message type, `t` field is `exn`, then use its `x` field value to fetch any existing cache entry with a matching `AID.XID` and copy its `xdt` value.
+When no existing cache entry is found, then drop the event and exit.
         + When not `rdt-d-ml <= mdt <= rdt+d`, drop the message and exit.
         + When not `[xdt, xdt+xl]`, drop the message and exit.
     - When the message authenticator is an attached-seal-reference.